olivierbbb/piton/README.md

 ```python
 print_int(a + 2 * b)
 ```
-will be transformed internally by the Piton compiler into:
+will be transformed in the AST by the Piton compiler into:

 ```python
 auto_8493 = mul_ints(2, b)